 Hope – Uncertain that life will ever be completely meaningful, or that we will participate in such meaning if even it does come to pass, we can still hope that our lives are significant, that our descendants will live more meaningful lives than we do, that our science and technology will save us, and that life will culminate in, or at least approach, complete meaning.
 These hopes help us to brave the struggle of life, keeping alive the possibility that we will create a better and more meaningful reality.
 Hope is useful.

 The Purpose of Life – The possibility of infinitely long, good, and meaningful lives, along with the hope that this possibility can be realized, brings the purpose of our lives into focus.
 The purpose of life is to diminish all constraints on our being—intellectual, psychological, physical, and moral—and to remake the external world in ways conducive to the emergence of meaning.
 This implies embracing our role as protagonists of the cosmic evolutionary epic.
 We should work to increase the quantity and quality of knowledge, love, joy, beauty, goodness and meaning in the world, while diminishing their opposites.
-This is the ultimate purpose of our lives; this is what we should do.
-This implies being better thinkers, companions, artists and parents.
+This is the ultimate purpose of our lives; this is what we should do; it is the moral imperative.
+In practice, this implies being better thinkers, companions, artists and parents.
 It means acting to promote human flourishing, and ultimate the flourishing of all being.
 Naturally there are disagreements about exactly what this entails, but the way forward should become increasing clear as we achieve higher levels of being and consciousness.

 Is Life Meaningful? – Yet knowing the purpose of our lives doesn’t ensure that they are fully meaningful, for we may collectively fail to give life more meaning—we may not achieve our purpose.
 Thus the answer to our question is that we know how life could be ultimately meaningful, but we do not know if it is or will be ultimately meaningful.
 Life can be judged fully meaningful from an eternal perspective only if we fulfill our purpose by making it better and more meaningful.
 If we are successful, our efforts will culminate in the overcoming of all human limitations, and our (post-human) descendants will live fully meaningful lives.
 If we achieve our purpose in the far distant future, if a fully meaningful reality comes to fruition, and if somehow we are a part of that meaningful reality, then we could say that our life and all life was, and is, deeply meaningful.

 Hope Revisited – For now though, forced to live with uncertainty about the future, we must have hope that life can be made continually more meaningful.
 Hope provides the impetus for our efforts, and makes the continued emergence of meaning possible.
+Through hope the possibility of meaning emerges.
 Our hope is no small thing.
-Through hope the possibility of meaning emerges.
-We must have hope.